fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-or we could create a return type which includes both possible types, much like our Operation type
+Or we could create a return type which includes both possible types, much like our Operation type:

 ```js
 type Result = string | number;